zchyde/brooklinebooksmith.com/_drafts/xxxix-in-the-enchanted-valley.md

 ![](/uploads/versions/hamid-ismailov---x----1000-665x---.jpg)
 {: .present-before-paste}

-Agust&iacute;n de Rojas (1949-2011) wrote with a cloaked fang which, when driven into the less burnt-out mushy parts of our brains, would get snagged in a web of synapses causing our emotions to fluctuate - a guffaw followed by a shriek followed by a tranquil&nbsp;*"Whoa..."*.&nbsp;
+Agust&iacute;n de Rojas (1949-2011) wrote with a cloaked fang which, when driven into the less burnt-out mushy parts of our brains, would get snagged in a web of synapses causing our emotions to fluctuate - a guffaw followed by a shriek followed by a tranquil&nbsp;*"Whoa…"*.&nbsp;
 {: .present-before-paste}

 Last year&nbsp;[Restless Books](http://www.restlessbooks.com)&nbsp;published&nbsp;[*A Legend of the Future*](http://www.brooklinebooksmith-shop.com/book/9781632060358)&nbsp;- the first of de Rojas' books to be translated into English - which subsequently dropped a sub-atomic bomb onto my preconceived belief as to what constituted great science fiction.
 I'll always love the schlocky, non-commital nature of the sci-fi books I devoured as a youth (and as an adult) but there was something - I don't know - *literary* about de Rojas' writing.